ElisePitre/ExpressionsAndHeaps_DataStructures_CIS2520_A3/README.md

         Postorder Output: x1 5.12 + x2 7.68 - * x3 /

 q2:
-    Reads 200 2-digit integers from a text file “f.dat” and stores the integers in an array of 20 rows and 10 columns.
+    Reads 200 two-digit integers from f.dat, stores them in a 20x10 array, and treats each row as an object.

-    The program treats each row of the array as an object, with the sum of the first three integers being the key, and the other seven integers being the information content.
-The program then creates a MAX-HEAP with a node containing an object.
-An array representation of the heap is used, and the parental node downheap algorithm in the array representation in applied.
-The program finally displays the heap as a 20 ×10 array, a row for an object.
+    Process:
+    First 3 integers: Key
+    Remaining 7: Information
+    Creates a max-heap (array-based) using downheap algorithm.
+    Output: Heap displayed as a 20x10 array.

     Example test case:
         f.dat: